jcapo96/nltf-luke/README.md

 ### Common Issues

+1. **Module Not Found Errors**:
+   - Ensure virtual environment is activated: `source luke/bin/activate`
+   - Install dependencies: `pip install -r requirements.txt`

+2. **Data Loading Issues**:
+   - Verify file paths in configuration file are correct
+   - Check that data files exist and are readable
+   - Ensure correct converter is specified for your data format

-1. **Missing Plot Files**: Ensure all required data is available and converters are working
+3. **Missing Plot Files**:
+   - Ensure all required data is available and converters are working
+   - Check that datasets contain the expected signal types

-2. **LaTeX Compilation Errors**: Check that all plot files exist before LaTeX compilation
+4. **LaTeX Compilation Errors**:
+   - Check that all plot files exist before LaTeX compilation
-3. **Data Loading Issues**: Verify file paths and converter compatibility
+   - Ensure LaTeX is installed: `brew install --cask mactex` (macOS) or `sudo apt-get install texlive-full` (Ubuntu)

+5. **Converter Not Found**:
+   - Verify the converter name in configuration file matches available converters
+   - Check that the data format is supported by the specified converter

 ### Debug Mode

 For troubleshooting, you can temporarily add print statements to the analysis methods in the respective processor files.

+### Getting Help

+1. Check the configuration file format against the examples in this README
+2. Verify your data files match the expected format for the chosen converter
+3. Run preliminary analysis first to check data loading before main analysis
+4. Check the generated `preliminary_summary.txt` for data statistics and issues

 ## Contributing